Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

 ### Test the Search Functionality:

-   - Add a couple of contact entries in the application by clicking on the "Create New" button and filling the Name and Email fields.
+   - Add a couple of contact entries to the application by clicking on the "Create New" button and filling in the Name and Email fields.

         ![](../../media/crud4.6.png)